Dudley optimistic on fiscal stimulus, focused on rate hikes

 An easing of financial conditions since the November election of President Donald Trump - rising stocks, narrowing credit spreads, and falling bond yields - helped prompt the decision, Dudley said.
 He also repeated an assertion from 2014 - to some surprise at the time - that financial conditions play a direct role in Fed policy decisions because they influence the economy.

-Markets mostly reacted positively to the election on expectations of fiscal stimulus, though Republican plans to revamp health care legislation fell through last week, causing stocks to fall.
+Markets mostly reacted positively to the election on expectations of fiscal stimulus, though Republican plans to revamp health care regulations fell through last week, causing stocks to fall.

 Turning to the central bank's record $4.5 trillion balance sheet of bonds, which it acquired in the wake of the financial crisis, Dudley said he expects longer-term market yields to rise when the Fed finally outlines a plan to reduce its holdings.